Ultimate Coronation Chicken

 Originally created and served for Queen Elizabeth II’s coronation in 1953, Coronation Chicken has remained a popular dish in Great Britain ever since.
 This BEST Coronation Chicken recipe bumps up the flavor several notches for a truly delicious meal that can be enjoyed as a salad, with rice, on baked potatoes, or as a delicious sandwich filling!

-In thinking about Prince Philip’s passing earlier this year and Queen Elizabeth’s advancing years, I was clicking through photos from our most recent trip to England, including the ones of Windsor where the royal castle is.
+A few years ago when I was thinking about Prince Philip’s passing earlier that year and Queen Elizabeth’s advancing years, I was clicking through photos from a previous trip to England, including the ones of Windsor where the royal castle is.
 Feeling sentimental I went to work re-creating a famous dish attributed to Queen Elizabeth: Coronation Chicken.
+Of course now with Queen Elizabeth II having passed on, this dish has become all the more sentimental to me.

 Growing up just outside of Peterborough in Cambridgeshire, one of the places my mom and I liked to go to shopping was King’s Lynn, about 45 minutes northeast.
 For lunch a favorite stop was a bap (sandwich) shop that I understand is now closed, unfortunately.
 But they served baps with your choice of fillings and there were a good many to choose from.
 One my favorites was coronation chicken.
 Though not originally served with bread, it has become a popular sandwich filling in the UK and has remained one of my favorites.